Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

 ```

 However, it is recommended to create the backup and test your application in a Taipy 3.0 environment
-so that you can restore the entities later in case of any issue.
+so that you can restore the entities later in case of any issues.

 To restore the entities from the backup folder, you can use the `--restore` option.
 This option
 will restore the entities from the backup folder and remove the backup folder.